kittennbfive/kittenFS32/README.md

 ### f_close
 #### Overview
 This function closes the current file so you can open another.
-It is *really important* as a newly created file is really only created once you call ```f_close()```, so don't forget!
+It is *really important* as a newly created file is really only created once you call `f_close()`, so don't forget!
 #### Parameters
-None
+* filenr: The internal number of the opened file as written by `f_open()`.
 #### Return Codes
 * `STATUS_OK`: Success.
 * `CLOSE_NO_OPEN_FILE`: There is no open file.
 This is harmless on its own but means you probably have a bug in your code somewhere.